ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_DataBrief_en.md

 * If it is required to provide a diver with navigation data simultaneously with voice communication, then the diving telephone exchange [RedPhone](https://docs.unavlab.com/documentation/EN/RedPhone/RedPhone_Specification_en.html) is used; In this case, the geo-position of the diver will be determined at the moment when he releases the PTT button, i.e. ends the transmission of a voice message;
 * If it is required to determine the location of a remotely controlled vehicle (ROV, AUV), or a diver without the need to use voice communication, then a pinger beacon [RWLT Pinger](RWLT_Pinger_Specification_en.md) is used.
 The pinger works autonomously and the location of the object on which the pinger is attached will be updated every two seconds.

-To work on a PC, specialized open-source software is installed [RWLT Host](https://github.com/ucnl/RWLT_Host), which displays:
+To work on a PC, specialized open-source software is installed [uTrack](https://github.com/ucnl/uTrack), which displays:
 - current geographic position of the underwater object (longitude, latitude)
 - depth
 - water temperature